jhanvikamani/SQL-Power-BI-Clothify/README.md

 ORDER ITEM <br>

-   what is the average price of items per order and product? <br>
+  1. What is the average price of items per order and product? <br>
-   How many items are in each order? <br>
+  2. How many items are in each order? <br>
-   Which products have the highest quantity ordered? <br>
+  3. Which products have the highest quantity ordered? <br>
-   How does the price of items vary across different orders? <br>
+  4. How does the price of items vary across different orders? <br>

 PAYMENT <br>

-   what is the total amount after 10% Tax? <br>
+  1. What is the total amount after 10% Tax? <br>
-   how many payment made on each payemnt date? <br>
+  2. how many payment made on each payemnt date? <br>

 INJECTED DATA INTO POWER BI USING DIRECT QUERY